 Ultimate Guide to Pet and House Sitting

-As long-time travellers and lovers of pets, we were quite late to the house sitting gig, despite it being a fairly obvious choice for us in terms of combining the things we love.
+As long-time travellers and lovers of pets, we were quite late to the long term house sitting gig, despite it being a fairly obvious choice for us in terms of combining the things we love.
 It was actually a good friend of ours in Tokyo who pointed us in this direction.
 Since we’ve started, we’ve been met with hefty amounts of confusion and general disbelief that this kind of lifestyle is even possible.

 People are also surprised when we suggest that it’s not just for ‘nomads’, that you can use this to have cheap weekend getaways around your local area whenever you want.
 Our first sits were in the UK as we got a feel for it, and we know people who have seen every corner of their home country, and cities that are often too expensive for locals to stay in, like London, Paris, or Manhattan.
 Of course, it very much works for people who want to travel long term and we’ve met people who’ve been long term house sitting for over five years on our journey.

 As with all things, there are a fair few myths floating around about it so we’re here to clear things up, point you in the right direction in terms of getting started, let you know what to expect, and how to make a profile that stands out.

 So up until this point (for five years now), we’ve been teaching abroad and loving it (you can read our teaching posts for tips there if you’re interested) and we’ve looked after our friends’ pets and rescued our own kitty from China who now lives in merry old England.
 We wanted to move towards a freelance lifestyle and have time more time to focus on this website, so we wanted a way to live very cheaply but still have free time, and an opportunity to travel.
-Housesitting has worked well for us – feel free to follow along on Instagram!
+Long Term House Sitting has worked well for us – feel free to follow along on Instagram!

-Must Know House Sitting Tips:
+Must-Know House Sitting Tips:

 Think of this as the house sitter’s bible to be followed at all times.